NetLogo/NW-Extension/README.md

 Compared to the previous extension, this new version offers:

 - **Improved functionality of existing features**: pathfinding primitives now allow taking edge weights into account.
-- **Centrality measures**: calculate the betweenness centrality, closeness centrality and eigenvector centrality of the nodes in your network.
+- **Centrality measures**: calculate the betweenness centrality, closeness centrality, and eigenvector centrality of the nodes in your network.
 - **Clusterers**: find bicomponent and weak component clusters in your network.
 - **Clique finder**: find all maximal cliques or the biggest maximal clique in your network.
 - **Generators**: generate many different kinds of networks, namely, preferential attachment, random, small world, 2D lattice, ring, star, and wheel networks.